 Mom & pop may only use your images in a few places: on a billboard, on fliers, or on their website.
 A megacorp may use those images internationally, in all their retail locations, on TV ads, in print, etc. They have a wider reach, they’ll be used more, and they stand to make more money from your work.
 YOU deserve a portion of that difference.

 A variable licensing fee will help you price fairly, for you and for the company.
-The key is determining exactly how companies will use your images and charging them accordingly.
+The key is determining exactly how companies will use your images and then charging them accordingly.

 Some clients think they are buying the images, not renting them, that they can use the images forever for free.
 And you can absolutely offer a lifetime agreement.
 But most companies replace their imagery or retire products after a few years.
 A limited license term is often a better deal for clients.